mtgsoftworks/eduGenie/README.md

 # eduGenie™ - Chatbot Application for Personalized English Language Learning Assistant

-EduGenie Chatbot v0.1 is an interactive, emotionally intelligent learning assistant, fine-tuned specifically for English language learners.
-Designed to be engaging and empathetic, EduGenie adapts to the user's mood and provides text, audio, and even an animated avatar to enhance the language learning experience.
+eduGenie Chatbot is an interactive, emotionally intelligent learning assistant, fine-tuned specifically for English language learners.
+Designed to be engaging and empathetic, eduGenie adapts to the user's mood and provides text, audio, and even an animated avatar to enhance the language learning experience.

 ## Overview

-EduGenie combines state-of-the-art language and speech models with real-time animation to create a comprehensive, interactive learning tool.
+eduGenie combines state-of-the-art language and speech models with real-time animation to create a comprehensive, interactive learning tool.
 It detects user emotions, generates spoken responses, and presents a dynamic, lifelike avatar, creating a more engaging and supportive environment for language practice.

 ### Key Features